Ph.D. Program in Clinical-Community Psychology

 Selection Process Overview

 Each candidate's application materials to the Ph.D.
 Program in Clinical-Community Psychology with Rural, Indigenous Emphasis are independently evaluated and quantitatively rated by members of the Ph.D.
 Admissions Committee.
-This committee consists of faculty members and student representatives from each campus.
-Reviewers follow written guidelines for evaluating application materials.
+This committee consists of core faculty members and a student representative.
+Faculty rviewers follow written guidelines for evaluating application materials.
 Each application is initially screened on the following dimensions:

 1. Undergraduate and graduate grade point average (meeting the minimum GPA required)